eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xslt/README.md

 </PTZStatus>
 ```

 **transform/azimut.xsl**
 In the rule the tag `<xsl:stylesheet>` has to have the  `xmlns:xsl="http://www.w3.org/1999/XSL/Transform"` attribute and a second attribut `xmlns:` which has to be the same as the namespace for the input document.
-In the rule each step traversed along the path to the next tag has to prepend the `xmlns` namespace, here defined as `h`.
+In the rule each step traversed along the path to the next tag has to prepended with the `xmlns` namespace, here defined as `h`.

 * `xsl:output` transform incoming document into another XML-like document, no intendation, **without XML**.
 * `xsl:template`: `match="/"` whole document.